svrxjs/svrx-docs/en/guide/usage.md

 ## Common Commands

-There are several commands in `svrx-cli` you might use frequently:
+There are several commands in `@svrx/cli` you might use frequently:

 ```bash
 svrx                    # start svrx service